osrf/gazebo_tutorials/dem/tutorial.md

 #### DEM file and the definition into SDF format

 There are several organizations that provide elevation data.
 As an example, let's download a DEM file of Mount St. Helens [before](http://extract.cr.usgs.gov/public/NED/mtsthelens_before.zip) or [after](http://extract.cr.usgs.gov/public/NED/mtsthelens_after.zip) its eruption back in the '80s.
-Unzip the file and rename it ''mtsthelens.dem''.
+Unzip the file and rename it `mtsthelens.dem`.

 <pre>
 unzip ~/Downloads/mtsthelens_after.zip -d /tmp